Share This Article

 Cognitive Behavioral Therapy

 Also known as CBT, this is a common form of treatment when it comes to phobias and anxiety disorders.
-CBT works on the concept of the sufferer fully understanding the phobia.
-It helps sufferers comprehend why they think, feel, or behave a certain way when crosses are brought up.
+CBT works on the concept of you fully understanding your phobia.
+It helps you see why you think, feel, or behave a certain way when crosses are brought up.

 Exposure Therapy

-In this form of therapy, the therapist slowly but steadily exposes the sufferer to their phobia.
-Initially, they might show you pictures of the cross.
-Eventually, they give you a cross to touch and feel and note how you react to it.
-This repeated exposure is meant to desensitize the patient to their fear.
+In this form of therapy, the therapist slowly but steadily exposes you to your phobia.
+Initially, you might view pictures of the cross.
+Eventually, you’ll move on to touching a cross.
+Your therapist will note how you react to it and work with you to manage your symptoms.
+This repeated exposure is meant to desensitize you to your fear.

-Some phobics cope by completely avoiding all triggers.
-This means you’ll have to make sure to avoid seeing churches, religious movies, or anything that resembles a cross.
-Sounds impossible?
-That’s because avoidance can only get you so far.
-Following the methods mentioned above should go a long way toward managing your Staurophobia symptoms.
-There is no guarantee that you’ll completely get over your phobia of the cross, but you can alleviate your reaction to it.
+There is no guarantee you’ll completely overcome your phobia of the cross, but you can alleviate your excessive reactions to it.
 One way is to share your experience with someone you trust.
 Dealing with a phobia alone can be exhausting.
 Seeking help and support from loved ones can turn things for the better.

 Conclusion

-Different people feel differently towards the cross.
-While some are scared of it, some believe it to be holy and a symbol of hope.
-Hopefully, reading this article will help you lead a productive life despite having Staurophobia.
+We all view the cross in our own way.
+While some are scared of it, others believe it to be holy and a symbol of hope.
+Hopefully, we’ve helped you find ways to lead a productive life despite having staurophobia.